Wes2000ley/nipa/local/README.rst

 you want the stricter CI-style clean build behavior on every tree change.

 On larger hosts the default resource sizing is intentionally aggressive.
-The wrapper auto-sizes guest CPU count, guest RAM, and thread count from the host's available CPUs and RAM so the run uses most of the machine instead of the old fixed ``4 x 4G x 4 threads`` profile.
+The wrapper auto-sizes guest CPU count and guest RAM, and it derives the automatic worker cap from host memory rather than from a fixed CPU formula.
+The runtime scheduler inside ``local_vmksft_p.py`` then tries to hold the host near 90% CPU utilization by admitting or withholding new work dynamically.
 Override the auto values explicitly if you want a smaller or larger footprint.

 After the executor starts, the wrapper serves a stable site root under ``local/state/vmksft-net/site/`` instead of exposing only the current run's